paulfersi/fork_finder/README.md

 The app also enables logging in as a culinary critic to provide more detailed reviews with a 'verified' tag.

+There are two groups of users: **regular users** and **culinary critics**.
+The users in the **Critics** group can write featured reviews,with a permission ensuring that they are the only ones who can do so.

+Currently, user information and authentication logic are the same for all users, but the next step for the project is to implement a more robust and detailed authentication system for culinary critics.

 ## Screenshots

 Feed: